 The answer to whether or not you are allowed to fly with CBD might be a little more complicated than you’d expect, but we’re here to break it down for you and let you know what is currently allowed and in compliance with state and TSA guidelines.

-The short answer: generally yes, as long as it is hemp-derived.TSA’s short answer to this question on twitter is perhaps the most informative answer: “Products that contain hemp-derived CBD oil or are FDA-approved are generally legal & can fly.”
+The short answer: generally yes, as long as it is hemp-derived.TSA’s short answer to this question on Twitter is perhaps the most informative answer: “Products that contain hemp-derived CBD oil or are FDA-approved are generally legal & can fly.”

-The longer answer is much more complicated.
+The longer answer is a bit more complicated!

-According to the TSA’s official website, hemp-derived or FDA-approved CBD oil are generally allowed on planes.
+According to the TSA’s official website, hemp-derived or FDA-approved CBD oil is generally allowed on planes.
 The product may contain no more than 0.3% THC, which is the legal requirement for CBD products.
 Since most commercial CBD products follow these strict guidelines, theoretically you should be able to fly with your CBD.